Austin Scott: Agriculture

 Scott served on the Conference Committees for both the 2014 and 2018 Farm Bills.

 Scott secured provisions in the 2018 Farm Bill to bring broadband investments to rural America.

-In August 2020, U.S. Trade Representative Robert Lighthizer held two virtual hearings to examine foreign trade policies harming American growers of seasonal and perishable produce, including one with Georgia producers.
+In August 2020, U.S. trade representative Robert Lighthizer held two virtual hearings to examine foreign trade policies harming American growers of seasonal and perishable produce, including one with Georgia producers.
 These hearings were the result of years of requests by Scott and other members of Georgia's and Florida's Congressional delegations to examine the dumping of foreign-subsidized fresh fruits and vegetables into U.S. agricultural markets below the cost of production domestically.

 Scott unsuccessfully ran against Representatives Rick Crawford and Glenn Thompson for Ranking Member of the House Agriculture Committee for the 117th Congress.
-Thompson, senior to Scott on the committee, was named Ranking Member by the Steering and Policy Committees of the United States House of Representatives in December 2020.
+Thompson, senior to Scott on the committee, was named Ranking Member by the House Republican Steering Committee in December 2020.

 Legislation

 On June 15, 2018, President Donald Trump signed into law the Veterans Cemetery Benefit Correction Act (Public Law No: 115-184), a bill authored by Scott and supported in the United States Senate by Johnny Isakson to require the Department of the Interior to provide outer burial receptacles for veterans' remains buried in a national cemetery administered by the National Park Service.

 Scott and Representative Sanford Bishop brokered federal assistance for farmers affected by 2018 and 2019 natural disasters, including $3 billion in agricultural relief for damages from storms and reprogrammed unused funds to be used for future relief efforts.
 This was included in a disaster assistance package Trump signed into law in June 2019.

 As a member of the Congressional Sportsmen's Caucus, Scott has sponsored and supported numerous sportsmen's and conservation bills.
 In the 115th Congress, he introduced legislation to modernize the Pittman–Robertson Federal Aid in Wildlife Restoration Act to allow state fish and wildlife agencies to use Pittman-Robertson funds for public relations and for constructing, operating, and maintaining public ranges, which passed the House during the 115th Congress.

+On June 11, 2024, Scott voted (at 6:36 in video) against including H.R.1282 - MAJ Richard Star Act in the FY 25 NDAA.
+This despite the fact that he is listed as a co-sponsor of the bill.

+Speakership election

+Scott announced his bid for the October 2023 speakership election on October 13, facing Jim Jordan of Ohio.

+He was considered a close ally of House Majority Leader Steve Scalise who had previously run for the position but withdrew after failing to consolidate the necessary votes.

+He was ultimately defeated, with Scott garnering 81 votes to Jordan's 124.
+He subsequently endorsed Jordan for the speakership.

+On October 20, Scott announced a second bid seeking the Republican nomination following Jim Jordan's failure to be elected speaker after three ballots on the House floor and to secure the party's nomination a third time subsequently.